Chris Ofili

-Ofili has utilized resin, beads, oil paint, glitter, lumps of elephant dung and cut-outs from pornographic magazines as painting elements.
-His work has been classified as "punk art."
+Christopher Ofili, CBE (born 10 October 1968) is a British painter who won the Turner Prize in 1998.
+He has utilized resin, beads, oil paint, glitter, lumps of elephant dung and cut-outs from pornographic magazines as painting elements.
+Ofili's work has been classified as punk art.
+He currently lives in Trinidad.

 Early life and education

 Ofili was born in Manchester, England, to parents May and Michael Ofili of Nigerian descent.
 When he was eleven, his father left the family and moved back to Nigeria.
 Ofili was for some years educated at St. Pius X High School for Boys, and then at Xaverian College in Victoria Park, Manchester.
 Ofili completed a foundation course in art at Tameside College in Ashton-under-Lyne in Greater Manchester and then studied in London, at the Chelsea School of Art from 1988 to 1991 and at the Royal College of Art from 1991 to 1993.
 In the autumn of 1992, he got a one-year exchange scholarship to Universität der Künste Berlin.